chikaj/cookiecutter_postgis/README.md

 `cookiecutter http://github.com/chikaj/cookiecutter_postgis --directory="replace_with__directory_name"`

+i.e., `cookiecutter https://github.com/chikaj/cookiecutter_postgis --directory="barebones"`

-or if you want to use a branch:
+or if you want to use a branch of the repository (mostly for testing purposes):

 `cookiecutter https://github.com/chikaj/cookiecutter_postgis --checkout branch_name --directory="replace_with__directory_name"`